Friendships are valuable, and it is helpful to recognize and understand, “what are the 3 types of friendships”.

 Jesus is our truest, closest friend a soul friend.
 How does Jesus define friendship?
 Jesus was the perfect friend.
 He is always available and provides a wholeness in your spirit that does not compare to any earthly friendship.

-When we wonder, what is friendship?
-We read in the Bible that Jesus provides the perfect model of what a loving, virtuous friend looks like.
+When we wonder, “What is friendship?”
+The Bible tells us that Jesus provides the perfect model of a loving, virtuous friend.

 Experiencing God’s extreme love and contentment, helps us reach out and unconditionally love others where our joy is made complete.